EzeOnoky/Project-Base-Learning-11/README.md

 To create this branch, we run the commands

+1st confirm the branch you are currently on ....
 `git status`

-To show the present branch.
-Then
+Then proceed to create a Branch...

-`git checkout -b feature/PJ-11`
+`git checkout -b PJ-11`

 and then

 `git status`

-To show the branch we just changed into
+Notice the prompt will change to the new branch we just created.
+If you also check the top left corner of your VS Code, you will see the newly created branch

 #### 11_11 pix showing successful cmd execution